ionic-team/vscode-ionic/roadmap.md

 # Roadmap

+- Run ios - "no devices" error is xcode missing.
+Show "To run you'll need XCode installed.
+Do you want to install it?"
+- Run Android - Error on no android studio.
+Show "To run you'll need Android Studio installed...."
+- Run Web - Show [Open In Google Chrome, Open In Editor, Open with Nexus]
 - Flag packages pull from git with a warning.
 If they are not pinned to a commit then flag as an error
 - Target Mac, Linux & Windows with https://neutralino.js.org/